You’ve probably heard it before: Never run two antivirus programs at the same time, it’s trouble!

 Don’t fall for free offerings.
 Even if the software doesn’t cost anything, it doesn’t necessarily make sense to add it to an already working security strategy.

-Go for a complete antivirus/antimalware product that comes with layered protection and implements surf protection, file monitoring, behavior blocking and anti-ransomware modules that complement each other well.
+Go for a complete antivirus/antimalware product that comes with layered protection and implements web protection, file monitoring, behavior blocking and anti-ransomware modules that complement each other well.
 Emsisoft Anti-Malware bundles all of them and even adds a second full antivirus scanner, which is integrated on a very deep technical level to avoid all the problems of having two scanners that we described earlier.

 Occasionally run second opinion scans